 Water New Zealand has an advisory group coordinating initiatives to reduce wipe blockages in the sewer network.
 Work overseen by the advisory group includes standards development, co-ordination of communication messages and studies to the understand the origin of wipes in the sewage network.

-Guidelines for dealing with organic wastes are under development.
-The guidelines will supersede 2003 Guidelines for the Safe Application of Biosolids to Land and include other organic material such as animal manures, which also contain pathogens and contamninants Water New Zealand, WasteMINZ, the Centre for Integrated Biowaste Research (CIBR) and the New Zealand Land Treatment Collective (NZLTC) are collaborating on their delivery.
-A draft manual will be available for targeted consultation and public comment shortly.
+Guidelines for beneficially reusing organic wastes on land are under development.
+The guidelines will supersede 2003 Guidelines for the Safe Application of Biosolids to Land and include other organic material such as animal manures, which also contain pathogens and contaminants.
+Water New Zealand, WasteMINZ, the Centre for Integrated Biowaste Research (CIBR) and the New Zealand Land Treatment Collective (NZLTC) are collaborating on their delivery.
+A draft manual is available for consultation here.

 The database contains test data on AC pipes around New Zealand and is used as the basis of lifetime prediction and analysis curves.
 The accompanying manual provides specifications for sampling, testing and condition grading.
 Information in the manual and database is being updated and expanded to include contemporary information and improve usability.